-Master drummer, Henry Cole and Villa Locura team up with the Puerto Rican rapper/griot, Tego Calderon for the second installment of his upcoming CD titled, Simple.
+Master drummer, Henry Cole and Villa Locura team up with the Puerto Rican rapper/griot, Tego Calderon for the second installment of the upcoming CD, Simple.

 Recorded in New York and Puerto Rico the single Caminando (Walking) combines African and Afro-Caribbean rhythms, Afro-Puerto Rican folklore, funk, R&B, jazz and spoken word (think Rafael Cortijo meets James Brown and Fela Kuti).

-Also, it’s about succumbing to the groove and walking with purpose and swag.
+In a nutshell, it’s about walking with purpose and swag.
 “As we say in el campo, says Tego, “we have little but we have so much.
 That’s why we are ahead of the game, why we walk with faith and spirit!”

-Truth be told, words don’t do the tune justice.
-In order to appreciate Villa Locura, strap on a set of headphones and immerse yourself in Villa Locura’s cross-cultural sound.
-“My culture is mestizo,” says Cole, “we are mixed and there is our strength in our power.
-I try to carry that message. ”
+Truth be told, words don’t do the groove justice.
+In order to appreciate Villa Locura, strap on a set of headphones and immerse yourself in its cross-cultural sound.
+“My culture is mestizo,” says Cole, “we are mixed and there is strength in our power.
+I try to carry that message. ” And, he does!